 Phrenic Afferents and Respiratory Motor Plasticity

 Sensory input from the diaphragm can alter cardiorespiratory output.
 However, the impact of phrenic afferent activation on respiratory motor output over longer time scales remains largely unexplored.
-Our studies explore how repeated activation of phrenic afferents may induce long-lasting changes in phrenic motor output.
+Our studies explore how repeated activation of phrenic afferents may induce long-lasting changes in phrenic motor output and the mechanisms underlying this plasticity.

 Photo: Example of a phrenic afferent induced respiratory motor plasticity.